-Until recent years, compilations of submarine landslide morphometrics largely focused on the NE Atlantic, North American, Iberian and Mediterranean continental margins (Pope et al. 2015), where higher-resolution data were collected due to offshore exploration and scientific focus (e.g. Micallef et al. 2007).
-However, high-resolution data are now being collected in other areas, such as South America (Völker et al. 2012) and Australasia (Clarke et al. 2012; Micallef et al. 2012).
-A number of regions are noticeably under-represented in subaqueous landslide compilations, however; particularly those where data is scarce (e.g. East Africa) and around developing countries that are highly sensitive to tsunami impact (e.g. South China Sea - Hu et al. 2009; He et al. 2014; Terry et al. 2017; South Pacific - Goff & Terry 2016).
-A truly global database will enable a more robust understanding of where data are required to better understand which regions are more and less prone to landslides (and of what type/scale, etc.).
-Future research efforts should be focused on such regions to develop appropriate risk-management procedures for developing countries, and provide a more globally-balanced view of subaqueous landslides.
-Information from a global database could, however, be used to evaluate the potential for landslide occurrence along data-limited margins where conditions are analogous to other better-studied margins (Adams & Schlager 2000; Piper & Normark 2009).
-A consistent global database can provide the basis for some initial likelihood estimates in the absence of margin-specific data, thus extending the use of available studies to vulnerable communities.
+227 Until recent years, compilations of submarine landslide morphometrics largely focused on the Northeast Atlantic, North American, Iberian and Mediterranean continental margins (Pope et al., 2015), 228 229 where higher resolution data were collected due to offshore exploration and scientific focus (e.g. 230 Micallef et al., 2007).
+However, high resolution data are now being collected in other areas, such as 231 South America (Völker et al., 2012) and Australasia (Clarke et al., 2012; Micallef et al., 2012).
+A 232 number of regions are noticeably underrepresented in subaqueous landslide compilations, however; particularly those where data is scarce (e.g. East Africa) and around developing countries that are 233 highly sensitive to tsunami impact (e.g. South China Sea - He et al., 2014; Terry et a., 2017; South 234

+235 Pacific - Goff et al., 2016).
+A truly global database will enable a more robust understanding of where data are required to better understand which regions are more and less prone to landslides (and of 236 237 what type/scale etc.).
+Future research efforts should be focussed on such regions to develop 238 appropriate risk management procedures for developing countries, and provide a more globally-239 balanced view of subaqueous landslides.
+Information from a global database could, however, be used 240 to evaluate the potential for landslide occurrence along data-limited margins where conditions are 241 analogous to other better-studied margins (Adams and Schlager, 2000; Piper and Normark, 2009).
+A 242 consistent global database can provide the basis for some initial likelihood estimates in the absence of 243 margin-specific data, thus extending the use of available studies to vulnerable communities.